graphql/handbooks/grants/index.md

 health of the GraphQL developer ecosystem.

-We encourage you to be creative in your grant application, and propose tasks that are straightforward to articulate, achievable in three months, and bounded in scope.
+We encourage you to be creative in your grant application, and propose tasks that are easy to describe, achievable in three months, and bounded in scope.

 Examples include: